madalin-fr/VacationAPI/README.md

 4. Build and run the application.
 5. Use a tool like Postman to interact with the API endpoints.
 Or use Swagger for more user-friendly approach. (default page redirects to /swagger)

-Bonus: Live deployment `https://vacationapi.up.railway.app/` (it works with PostgreSQL server hosted on Supabase)
+Bonus: Live deployment `https://vacationapi.up.railway.app/` (I deactivated the deploy for a while because i waste free resources.
+Coming soon!)

 ~~`https://vacationapi.herokuapp.com/`~~ (charges money since September 2022 policy change) :(